 Theme 3: The Certainty of Resurrection

 This is the most detailed argument for resurrection in the Quran.
-Allah says (36:78-79): "Who will give life to bones while they are disintegrated?
-Say: He will give them life who produced them the first time."
-The One who created you from nothing can easily recreate you.
+A man challenges: "Who will give life to bones while they are disintegrated?"
+(36:78).
+Allah responds: "Say: He will give them life who produced them the first time."
+(36:79).
+The argument is simple and devastating: the One who created you from nothing requires no special effort to recreate you.
+The first creation was the harder task.
+Resurrection is, for Allah, easier.

-Theme 4: Peace from Allah — Verse 58
+The Peace That Awaits — Verse 58

 "Salamun — qawlan mir-Rabbir-Rahim." — Peace — a word from a Merciful Lord.
 (36:58)

 After the reckoning of the Day of Judgment, the people of Paradise will hear one thing directly from Allah: Peace.
+Not a command.
+Not a ruling.
+Just the word Salam — spoken directly, personally, from the Most Merciful.
+This single verse is why millions of Muslims have memorized this surah for the comfort it gives them about what lies ahead.

 Authentic Benefits of Reciting Surah Yaseen